 You mention going to the pub as a way of making friends, and it’s worth talking a little bit about friendship and alcohol.
 Alcohol is a disinhibitor, and many of us have experienced its effects in social situations.
 We’re just that bit bolder and we talk more.
 In the context of a pub, we might even find ourselves striking up a conversation with a stranger.
 Over time, that conversation might turn into something like friendship.
 It can certainly scratch our loneliness itch.

 But it’s really important not to overplay the role of alcohol in forming relationships.
 Even before the pandemic, two-thirds of our drinking happened at home rather than in social situations.
 And most of our friends were not made in pubs.
 We made friends with our neighbours, with our work colleagues, with people who shared our hobbies and interests.
 Yes, for some of us that meant we drank together.
 But there were very many friendships that were formed in environments where alcohol wasn’t present.

 So I’d encourage you to take a look at your life, and the situations in which you encounter others.
 Are there work colleagues who ask you about your weekend?
 Neighbours who wave when you see them?
-People who you interact with in Facebook groups like Club Soda Together?
+People who you interact with online?
 All those individuals could become friends.

 Psychologist Linda Blair suggests that there are simple ways to make friends: build your self-confidence, find something you are passionate about, put yourself out there, ask questions and don’t expect too much.
 But most of all, don’t accept loneliness as inevitable.